The Swirling Eddies are hatched

 - The Choir's Chase The Kangaroo is released on Myrrh Records.
 Tim Chandler plays bass guitar and cowrote "Consider," "Children of Time," "Sad Face," "The Rifleman" and "Look Out (For Your Own)."
 Jerry Chamberlain and Sharon McCall sang background vocals on "So Far Away."

-- Terry went into the studio with Tim Chandler, Greg Flesch and Dave Raven and recorded at least three songs ("Suns Down", "Like Lazarus" and "Stones Of Venice") if not more, under the moniker "Crime Wars" (sometimes mistakenly referred to as "Crime Horse.")
-They intended to release a full album of this material, but these songs were rejected by the label which preferred a less serious approach.
-As a result, the Swirling Eddies were born!
+- Terry went into the studio with Tim Chandler, Greg Flesch and Dave Raven and recorded three songs ("Suns Down", "Like Lazarus" and "Stones Of Venice") under the moniker "Crime Horse" (sometimes mistakenly referred to as "Crime Wars.")
+The intent was to release a full album of this material, but it never materialized.

 Terry: "The name 'The Swirling Eddies' came from a weather report... a swirling eddy is a weather condition.
 I believe that Tim Chandler suggested it."